billroy/notesoup/INSTALL-Heroku.md

 	cd notesoup
 	./scripts/heroku-start.sh

+### How to Find the URL for your new Note Soup Server

-Examine the server output a few lines up from the bottom and you will find your (randomly generated) application server url, something like this:
+Examine the server deployment console output a few lines up from the bottom and you will find your (randomly generated) application server url, something like this:

 	http://falling-night-9439.herokuapp.com deployed to Heroku

 ...telling us the application can be found at http://falling-night-9439.herokuapp.com

-Paste that url in your browser and you should see the system/welcome page.
+Paste that url in your browser and you should see the Note Soup system/welcome page.
+Now change the admin password, per the instructions below.

 ### Application Error at Startup